susanpant7/E-Voter/Readme.md

 Repository interfaces (e.g., IVoterRepository)

 2. Application
-→ Handler validates and performs business logic
-→ Calls IVoterRepository.AddAsync()
+→ Handler validates and performs business logic, has services → Calls IVoterRepository.AddAsync()
 Depends on: Domain
 Contains the use cases and business logic: